benhoskings/babushka/README.markdown

 A lot of the tech jobs we do manually aren't challenging or fun, but they're finicky and have to be done just right.
 They're chores.
 Things that are important to do, but that are better automated than done manually by us people, right?
 After all, that's what is supposed to happen in the future.
 And the future is good, because in the future, we'll all have jetpants.
 So, onward.

 The idea is this: you take a job that you'd rather not do manually, and describe it to babushka using its DSL.
-These descriptions are structured so babushka not only knows how to accomplish each part of the job, it also knows how to check if each part is already done along the way.
+The way it works, babushka not only knows how to accomplish each part of the job, it also knows how to check if each part is already done.
 You're teaching babushka to achieve an end goal, not just to perform the task that would get you there from the very start.

 # installing